 A study of the fundamentals of black and white photography as an art form.
 Various creative assignments acquaint the beginner with the taking of pictures, the processing of film, and the enlargement and mounting of final prints.
 Students must provide their own cameras (with manual adjustable shutter speeds and apertures).

 ART 323 ADVANCED PHOTOGRAPHY

 A study of advanced darkroom procedures with emphasis on color transparencies and black and white experimental techniques.
-Topics in advanced photography may include non-silver photography, the digital darkroom, the pinhole camera, and the instant photographer.
+Topics in advanced photography will also include the digital darkroom.
 May be repeated for credit.